jpverkamp/testit/README.md

   -d, --directory <DIRECTORY>  The directory to run the command in and store the output file in Defaults to the current directory
-  -f, --files <FILES>          A glob style pattern defining the files to test -e, --env <ENV>              Specify environment variables as key=value pairs; multiple can be specified -o, --output <OUTPUT>        The output file that will store successful results -s, --save                   If this flag is set, save new successes to the output file Defaults to false -t, --timeout <TIMEOUT>      The time to allow for each test Defaults to 1 second -h, --help                   Print help
+  -f, --files <FILES>          A glob style pattern defining the files to test -e, --env <ENV>              Specify environment variables as key=value pairs; multiple can be specified -o, --db <OUTPUT>            The database file that will store successful results (json) -s, --save                   If this flag is set, save new successes to the output file Defaults to false -t, --timeout <TIMEOUT>      The time to allow for each test Defaults to 1 second -h, --help                   Print help